NoahBurkholder/wiki-noah/code.md

 # :coffee: Code

+Unlike hard computer-science software utility development, game programming is oddly creative, and is greatly unprecedented.
+You will constantly run into challenges which don't have a concrete answer.

+You don't need to know much math.
+You don't need to know crazy algorithms.
+You don't need to know system architectures.
+It's mostly just creative problem-solving and creative problem-creating.

+The aim of this page isn't to teach the basics.
+This is relatively advanced techniques for making highly efficient code. **If you can use these, you can already compete with the majority of game developer professionals I know.**

+## C#

+This is what every game programmer I know unquestionably uses.
+Even if they have other favourite languages, this is the standard.

+It's basically Java but a little less confusingly arbitrary and noisy.
+It also is developed by Microsoft so it has amazing integration with Windows.
+Very easy to interface with the OS.

+Great language!
+It's an almost impossible balance of stability, compatibility, understandability, and efficiency.
+Perfect for game programming.
+It's the default for most game developers of this age.

+Any Unity code snippets you find online will probably use C# as the basis.

+Anyways - on to some useful structures in C#:

-## Singleton Managers
+### Singleton Managers

+A singleton pattern is a code pattern designed to ensure only one instance and always one instance of the script are available.
+These scripts are designed from the ground up to self-police.

 Any script called [Blank]Manager - ex.
 GameManager, PlayerManager, LevelManager, AudioManager - should probably use this convenient and safe setup.
 It allows you to access an instance from anywhere in the project by ensuring that a static reference to a singleton exists at all times.

-A singleton pattern is a code pattern designed to ensure only one instance and always one instance of the script are available.
-These scripts are designed from the ground up to self-police.

 ```c#
 public class GameManager : MonoBehaviour